StefanBossbaly/yocto-raspberry-distro/README.md

 that all layers are added correctly to the project.
 In the future I hope to add some convince scripts that will be able to configure the build area bases on user select criteria.

+## Why Yocto?

+Yocto allows the building of an embedded Linux distro that is tailor made for a specific needs and platform while also being versatile to support other SoC/architectures if needed in the future (and given the prices and availability of pis, it is a very real possibility).
+While it is certainly possible to use a stripped down distro like Raspberry Pi OS Lite, the image is still 300MB+ and still has to be configured inorder to run you application software.
+With Yotco all the configuration is handled during the Bitbake process and the output is a configured and ready to deploy image with all the software you need an nothing more.

 ## Docker

 Currently I use Fedora for my personal laptop (which is not a supported build environment).
 Regardless if you use a supported